digitalrebar/doc/user/cases/add_providers.rst

 Note: For AWS or Google the scripts will attempt to install their CLIs

-You can also use the :ref:`providers` UI interactively.
+The :ref:`providers` UI can also be used interactively.

 See :ref:`configure_providers` for specific details.